post featured image

 8. Banded Kickbacks

-10. Banded Monster Walk or V-Walk, Sagittal Plane (front/back)
+10. Banded Monster Walk or V-Walk (Sagittal Plane)

 If you want better squat form, do these banded squats!
 The band forces you to open up your hips, which allows you to go deeper into a squat position without rounding your back.

-1. Place the resistance band on your thighs, approximately 6″ above the knees.
+1. Place the resistance band on your thighs, approximately six inches above the knees.
 Stand with your feet slightly wider than your hips to create tension across the band (activating your glutes).

-2. Sit back into a squat, lowering your hips parallel to knees (90-degree angle).
+2. Sit back into a squat, lowering your hips until they are parallel to the knees, striving for a 90-degree angle.
 Drop your hips down, weight in heels, chest up.

 3. Then, drive through your heels to return to a standing position.
 Squeeze the glutes at the top.

-Target: The hip abductor muscles include the gluteus medius, gluteus minimus, and tensor fasciae latae (TFL).
+Targets: The hip abductor muscles including the gluteus medius, gluteus minimus, and tensor fasciae latae (TFL).
 Also know as your outer glutes.

-1. Place the resistance band on your thighs, approximately 6″ above the knees.
+1. Place the resistance band on your thighs, approximately six inches above the knees.
 Stand with your feet slightly wider than your hips to create tension across the band (activating your glutes).

-2. With knees bent, place 80% of your bodyweight in your right leg, and 20% of your bodyweight in your left leg.
+2. With knees bent, place 80% of your bodyweight in your right leg, and 20% of your bodyweight in your left toe.

 3. Step your left leg out, driving through the left glute to stretch the band as far as you can.
 Tap your left foot to the side.